svalenti/pessto/README.md

 This new pipeline is compatible with Python 3 and 64bit archs, and finally solves the issues with the Mac M1 chip.
 Thanks to the community that has made IRAF compatible with the latest OS and computers.

+**Thanks to Ken for pointing out that Iraf/Pyraf versions compatible with Python 3 existed.
+Thanks to Carys and Cosimo that helped test the new version of the pipeline and find solutions to different issues that were found.**

 ___
 ## IRAF